• Skip to primary navigation

 1. Dry your spiralized veggies

 Zucchini noodles — and other vegetables with some water weight — can get soggy.
-After you spiralize, dry them off with a paper towel or spiralize into a colander and let them drain while you do the rest of your prep.
+After you spiralize, dry them off with a paper towel or spiralize them into a colander and let them drain while you do the rest of your prep.
 You might also try salting them (like eggplant), or if you’re cooking them, just toss them in the sauté pan.

 2. Store